faical-allou/grabchallenge/README.md

 -e1 <value> will train the recurrent network for the given number of epochs (default is 100)

 -t2 will only train the second network
--e2 <value> will train the scond network for the given number of epochs(default is 3000)
+-e2 <value> will train the second network for the given number of epochs (default is 3000)

 -rs with recalculate the scaling factor